 Final projects are required in many classes.
 They provide students with the opportunity to explore a topic of personal and/or professional interest while applying concepts, skills, and technologies used in class.
 Examples of excellent final projects are below.

-MS-SDS students: Students complete a work product advised by a faculty member that demonstrates analytical thinking and synthesis of knowledge in the field of spatial data science.
+MS-SDS students: Students complete a work product advised by the faculty instructor of Geog 570 that demonstrates analytical thinking and synthesis of knowledge in the field of spatial data science.
 For the capstone research (conducted during Geog 570), students should utilize an industry internship or current employer to identify a relevant or practical problem of importance that spatial data science methods could address and to advance the state of the art in order to solve that problem.
 Students are required to produce a paper and present their results.
 The paper must be suitable for publication in a professional journal or proceedings at a national or international conference.

 Examples of published capstone research

 McDonald, M. and Kessler, F. (2022) Least-Cost Path and Accessibility Analysis of a High Speed Railway Corridor: Victorville, CA to Las Vegas, NV.
 Journal of Geographic Information System, 14, 40-60. doi: 10.4236/jgis.2022.141003.

 Instead of a capstone project, students in the MS in Spatial Data Science (SDS) degree program may complete a thesis for their culminating experience requirement.
 Candidates who choose the thesis option must write and defend, at an oral examination, a thesis based upon original research in the field of spatial data science.